 Cabinetry was not a priority for many historic homes, mostly what we know as furniture style in nature.
 Large dough boxes, buffet with a hutch were very common in the kitchen.
 Ice boxes and pantry shelving.
 You have to remember that wood stoves with attached water tanks were fired in the morning and top off with water right away so washing and cleaning was possible.
 Hooks on the wall beside the stove secure the cast iron pans with a shelf above to keep cast iron pots and lids handy.
 Bread pans were wiped out, oiled and stacked to be easily accessed for the routine of the upcoming days and months and years of bread making.
 Even those storage cabinets used principles for design.

-Five panel doors will never go out of style.
-These doors styles change names from craftsman to shaker too many other names.
 A traditional five panel shaker door starts with two stiles, two rails and one centre panel.
 They were historically made with every thing from softwoods like pine and poplar to hardwoods including cherry, oak and maple.

 Historically the wood was what was most available in area that the cabinet maker could harvest their wood.